 Self-harm or self-injury is when someone does something to damage their own body.
-It can go on for years and is more common than most people realise.
+Mostly this happens a few times and the person stops.

 For some people self-harm is part of coping with difficult feelings.
-Some people may only self-harm once, while others may continue to self-harm over a long period of time.
 Self-harming behaviour can be difficult to stop, but there’s lots of help available.

 Instant Expert: The Mental Health Foundation has published The Truth about Self Harm, which includes facts, research, practical help and more.

 Self-harm is any act that causes injury to the person.

 Self-harm is not suicide, but some self-harming can be very serious.

 Crucial: Your School or College Health Nurse can help with all kinds of health problems, including self harm.
 Out of termtime you can still get help - call 01865 904225 or email SHN.email@example.com to contact the school and college nursing service.

 If you need to talk to a helpline, all these can help:

 - Papyrus 0800 068 41 41 text 07786 209 697 email firstname.lastname@example.org

 - Childline 0800 1111